heatxsink/go-fitstatusb/README.md

 # go-fitstatusb

 A golang wrapper module to interact with [fit-statUSB](https://fit-iot.com/web/product/fit-statusb/) device over serial.
+This is experimental at best, not ready for production.

 ## Background